gvwilson/thirdbit/src/fiction/santas/index.md

 She spent all of the next day in bed, coughing when she was awake and wheezing when she was asleep.
-The Elfabot made cup after cup of tea, dosing it with something that made Finner's eyes water.
+Elfabot made cup after cup of tea, dosing it with something that made Finner's eyes water.

 He had so many questions to ask that he started writing a list,